INDIVIDUALS IN RECOVERY

 What makes this program unique

 The Massachusetts ATR Program works to support your individual path to recovery based on your individual needs.
-Once your referral paperwork is received (from your recovery professional), your eligibility requirements will be verified, and then you will be contacted by one of our ATR Coordinators to schedule an intake.
+Once your referral paperwork is received (from your recovery provider), your eligibility requirements will be verified, and then you will be contacted by one of our ATR Coordinators to schedule an intake.

 ATR is a referral-based program.
-You will require a referral from a professional within the recovery community with whom you plan to work with long-term (at least 6 months) – so that ATR will have the greatest impact to help you with your recovery.
-If you do not currently have a recovery professional that you are working with, please contact the Massachusetts Substance Use Helpline to get connected to a provider at 800-327-5050.
+You will require a referral from a provider within the recovery community with whom you plan to work with long-term (at least 6 months) – so that ATR will have the greatest impact to help you with your recovery.
+If you do not currently have a recovery provider that you are working with, please contact the Massachusetts Substance Use Helpline to get connected to a provider at 800-327-5050.

 At your intake appointment, your ATR Coordinator will work with you to develop your individualized Recovery Plan and determine the appropriate recovery support services that will work best for you.